-As part of the Adams Sustainability Celebration, three grants of $5,000 each have been made available to U of T students each year since 2020 to advance sustainability on campus.
+As part of the Adams Sustainability Celebration, three grants of $5,000 each have been made available to U of T students each year from 2020-2023 to advance sustainability on campus.
 The approach to sustainability we take here addresses both human and environmental wellbeing (instead of simply focusing on reducing environmental damage), in accordance with the United Nations’ Sustainable Development Goals (SDGs).

 Student Grant Winners